eXascaleInfolab/Overlapping-NMI/README.md

   -s, --sync              synchronize the node base, for example to fairly
-                            evaluate against the top K selected clusters that are subset of the original nodes  (default=off) -a, --allnmis           output all NMIs (sum-denominator and LFK besides the max-denominator one)  (default=off) -m, --membership=FLOAT  average expected membership of nodes in the clusters,
+                            evaluate against the top K selected clusters that are subset of the original nodes  (default=off) -a, --allnmis           output all NMIs (sqrt and sum-denominators, LFK besides the max-denominator)  (default=off) -m, --membership=FLOAT  average expected membership of nodes in the clusters,
                             > 0, typically >= 1  (default=`1')
   -o, --omega             print the Omega measure (can be slow)  (default=off)